Feroov/FRVs-Monster-Expansion/README.md

-# FRVs Monster Expansion
+# FRV's Monster Expansion
-FRVs Monster Expansion adds a variety of new entities to Minecraft.
+FRV's Monster Expansion adds a variety of new entities to Minecraft.